uit-no/github-course-guide/README.md

-# Using GitHub Classroom for UiT Courses
+# Using GitHub Classroom for UiT courses

 Contacts:
 - Lars Ailo Bongo (larsab@cs.uit.no)